Althafshaik03/OSbootloader/README.md

     run ./run.sh

-Debugging with bochs
-Used to debugging and check if the registers are working as intended
+Debugging with bochs:        Used to debugging and check if the registers are working as intended

     run ./debug.sh